jdc-cunningham/bl-monocle-stuff/devnotes.md

 I'm working on improving the clip design since it currently can fall out of the socket thing (monocle ring mount)

 At least these are quick to print/try out and I have time to kill today

+8:49 AM

+the black filament looks good, more discrete

+11:38 AM

+the frame could be angled downwards more but I can compensate with "glue" (shudders) on the connection points, it looks great though in black